The Church as Body of Christ

 member.receiveGrace(grace);

-// Members can increase grace for others
+// CORRECT: Members can mediate grace for others

 this.propagateGrace(member, grace);